 Preparing for the Washington University in St. Louis

-Given Washington University in St. Louis’s low acceptance rate, international applicants must consider the application procedure, tuition costs, and scholarships to determine their best chances of admission.
-Here, we will describe some of these components, so read them carefully.
+Given Washington University in St. Louis’s selective acceptance rate, international applicants should consider the application process, tuition costs, and scholarships to determine their best chances of admission.
+Here, we describe some of these components.

 Admission Requirements